Bordered manifolds with torus boundary and the link surgery formula: Arc systems and the link surgery formula

 where $E_i^\a$ denotes the product of the variables for the basepoints in the unique alpha degeneration containing $x_i$.
 Compare Lemma~\ref{lem:d-mor-A-lambda}.
 We view the link surgery hypercube as a 2-dimensional hypercube by internalizing all axis directions except those of $K_1$ and $K_2$.
 With this perspective, write

 Write $\phi_{1}$ for the point-pushing diffeomorphism which moves $z_1$ to $w_1$, and write $\phi_{2}$ for the map which moves $z_2$ to $w_2$.
 Write

-We may adapt the above construction of a hypercube $\cA_{\lambda}$ in the setting of a fixed set of basepoints to the setting of the surgery hypercube, which has maps corresponding to basepoint moving maps.
-We obtain a diagram of the following form, which is a hypercube except for the length 1 relations along arrows labeled $A_{\lambda_{\veps}}$ (which instead satisfy $[\d, A_{\lambda_{\veps}}]=U_1+U_2$).
+We now adapt the above construction of $\cA_{\lambda}$ to the setting of the surgery hypercube, which has maps corresponding to basepoint moving maps.
+We focus on a $\sigma$-basic system of Heegaard diagrams for $L$.
+We apply the aforementioned construction of the hypercube morphism $\cA_{\lambda}$ to the hypercube consisting of all of the link surgery edge maps with negatively oriented components.
+We obtain a diagram of the following form, which is a hypercube except for the length 1 relations along arrows labeled $\cA_{\lambda_{\veps}}$ (which instead satisfy $[\d, \cA_{\lambda_{\veps}}]=U_1+U_2$).